 This is precisely one of the best pontoon boat grill models because it mounts to the boat rails using the pre-installed mounting bracket.

-The boat grills model has a mirror-polished stainless steel look with 145 square inches of cooking space.
+The grill has a mirror-polished stainless steel look with 145 square inches of cooking space.

 You get a steel burner and an easy-to-clean removable grease tray for added convenience.

-We like the lightness of this boat grills model; the total weight for everything together, including the brackets, is 18 lbs, making this easily portable.
+We like the lightness of this grill model; the total weight for everything together, including the brackets, is 18 lbs, making this easily portable.

 - Generous cooking surface